Frederick Reckless Driving Lawyer

 If law enforcement issued you a citation for reckless driving in Frederick, it is important to act quickly.
 With a court date looming, you must develop your defense strategy right away.
 A skilled Frederick reckless driving lawyer could help guide you on the appropriate strategy moving forward.
 Reach out to an accomplished defense attorney.

-Reckless Driving Defined
+Reckless Driving Defined in Frederick County

 State law defines a reckless driver as someone operating a motor vehicle in wanton disregard for the safety of other people or property.